kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 ## Apache Airflow
 ![Airflow UI](/blogs/2024-10-DD-workflow-tools-comparison/airflow-UI.png)

 [Apache Airflow](https://airflow.apache.org/) is one of the most well-known and widely used workflow orchestration tools.
-Built by Airbnb and now part of the Apache Software Foundation, Airflow excels at scheduling, managing, and monitoring workflows in Python.
+Built by Airbnb and now part of the Apache Software Foundation, Airflow excels at managing workflows in Python with a strong focus on ETL pipelines.
+It also provides a highly customizable solution for engineers familiar with Python and is widely used in the data engineering and analytics domains.

-With its directed acyclic graph (DAG) model, Airflow is flexible and customizable, supporting a wide array of use cases in data engineering and ETL pipelines.

 **Unique feature: DAG-based workflow management**

-Apache Airflow's unique feature is its use of Directed Acyclic Graphs (DAGs) for workflow management which allows for a visual and programmatic way to define complex task dependencies and execution order.
-This structure is particularly powerful for data pipelines where tasks must occur in a specific sequence without cycles.
+Airflow uses Directed Acyclic Graphs (DAGs) to define task dependencies, which is useful for data pipelines requiring specific execution sequences.
+DAGs, in fact, allow users to visualize the entire workflow structure, understand task dependencies, and control the execution order with precision: this feature is important for workflows focused on data engineering, where task order is crucial for processing data accurately.

 **Pros**:
-- **Large community and ecosystem**: Countless plugins and resources are available for nearly any workflow.
+- **Large community and ecosystem**: With its long-standing presence, Airflow has amassed a large community and an extensive ecosystem.
+Numerous plugins and resources are available, making it easy to find solutions, tutorials, and pre-built connectors for common use cases.
-- **Customizability**: Full Python flexibility to define workflows.
+- **Customizability**: Airflow offers full flexibility to define workflows using Python, making it a preferred choicge among Python developers.

 **Cons**:
-- **Scaling issues**: Airflow's dependence on a centralized database can create performance bottlenecks as workloads grow, while also introducing a single point of failure.
+- **Scaling challenges**: Airflow's dependence on a centralized database can lead to performance bottlenecks as workloads grow.
+This can create a single point of failure, and as workflows increase in number and complexity, scaling becomes challenging
-- **Python-based**: As it is Python based, Airflow usages are connected to your familiarity with it.
+- **Python-based**: Airflow’s reliance on Python means that non-Python developers might face a steep learning curve, limiting its accessibility for mixed-skill teams.
-- **Older architecture**: Not designed with cloud-native infrastructure in mind, which can lead to scaling challenges.
+- **Older architecture**: Airflow was not designed with cloud-native principles in mind, so its older architecture may require additional effort to adapt to modern cloud-native use cases.

 ### Prefect

 ![Prefect UI](/blogs/2024-10-DD-workflow-tools-comparison/prefect-UI.png)

-[Prefect](https://www.prefect.io/) is an open-source workflow orchestration tool that helps engineers design, build, and monitor data workflows.
-It uses Python code for defining workflows, providing flexibility and ease of integration with existing Python-based projects.
-Prefect offers both self-hosted and cloud-based solutions, catering to a variety of deployment preferences.
+[Prefect](https://www.prefect.io/) is an open-source orchestration tool designed to simplify the process of building and monitoring data workflows.
+Prefect offers both self-hosted and cloud-based solutions, providing flexibility in deployment.
+Workflows in Prefect are defined using Python, which makes it easy for data scientists and engineers to integrate them into existing Python-based projects.

 **Unique feature: hybrid execution model**

-Prefect's unique feature is its hybrid execution model, which separates the orchestration of workflows from their execution.
-This design enhances security because sensitive data remains within your infrastructure while leveraging Prefect's orchestration capabilities.
-So, it allows users to run flows locally, in the cloud, or within their own infrastructure without changing the workflow code.
+Prefect's hybrid model separates orchestration from execution: this improves security by keeping sensitive data within your infrastructure, while leveraging cloud-based orchestration.
+This model offers a balance between control and convenience, allowing organizations to manage sensitive workflows internally while benefiting from external orchestration capabilities.

 **Pros**:
-- **Flexible execution model**: Run workflows anywhere — locally, in the cloud, or hybrid.
+- **Flexible execution model**: Prefect supports running workflows in a variety of environments — locally, in the cloud, or in a hybrid setup — without requiring changes to workflow code.
+This flexibility is ideal for organizations that need a mix of cloud and on-premises execution for different parts of their infrastructure.
-- **Simplified infrastructure**: Easier to manage than Airflow’s often complicated setup.
+- **Simplified infrastructure**: Compared to Airflow, Prefect's setup is more straightforward, reducing the initial overhead required to get started.
+This ease of deployment helps teams quickly get up and running, making Prefect a convenient choice for smaller projects or teams without dedicated infrastructure resources.

 **Cons**:
-- **Limited compared to DAGs**: While simpler, Prefect's workflows lack some of the robustness of DAGs.
+- **Limited compared to DAGs**:  While simpler, Prefect's workflows lack some of the robustness and fine-grained control offered by Airflow's DAGs, particularly when dealing with highly complex data pipelines with multiple interdependencies.
-- **Newer tool**: Fewer integrations and smaller community compared to Airflow.
+- **Python-centric**: Prefect, like Airflow, is also Python-centric, which means teams that are not familiar with Python may find it challenging to use.

 ## Why Kestra Stands Out
 While Apache Airflow and Prefect are both strong workflow orchestration tools, Kestra truly stands out due to its modern design and innovative features that address the core concerns engineers face when orchestrating workflows like:

 - **Ease of use**: Kestra is designed to be accessible to a broad range of users, not just experienced developers.
 Workflows are defined in YAML, making them easy to configure, understand, and maintain without needing to write custom code in Python.
 Also, its intuitive UI further simplifies the process of creating and monitoring workflows, allowing engineers to visualize the flow of tasks and manage them without needing to dive into complex technical details.
-This means faster onboarding for teams and less time spent on manual configurations.
+This means [faster onboarding](https://www.youtube.com/watch?v=a2BZ7vOihjg&t=61s) for teams and less time spent on manual configurations.

 - **Flexibility**: Kestra supports multiple [databases](../docs/10.configuration-guide/01.database.md), allowing organizations to choose the storage and data processing options that fit their needs, whether it's real-time streaming, high-throughput batch jobs, or advanced search capabilities.